“Love yourself first.”

 So write yourself a love-letter, a letter of forgiveness where you absolve yourself of the guilt.
 You will feel much lighter for it.

 Self love begins with forgiveness.
-Let go of the blame and guilt you carry and make space in your heart for love.
+Let go of the blame and guilt you’ve been carrying, and make space in your heart for love.

 Ten Ways to Heal Trauma Part One, Part Two